9 Things to Avoid When Managing Social Media for a Brand

 • Shock-value marketing that crosses ethical boundaries in an attempt to go viral.

-What may seem like a bold, creative move can be perceived as offensive, exploitative, or out of touch and cause immediate damage to a brand’s reputation.
+What may seem like a bold, creative move can be perceived as offensive, exploitative, or out of touch.
+And it can cause immediate damage to a brand’s reputation.

 Example: Balenciaga’s Disturbing Ad Campaign (2022)

 In 2022, fashion brand Balenciaga released a campaign via Instagram and their website featuring children posing with teddy bears dressed in BDSM-inspired outfits.
 The backlash was swift.
 People accused the brand of crossing ethical boundaries.
-Balenciaga pulled the campaign from their website and social media, but their reputation took a major hit, one the media still brings up years later.
+Balenciaga pulled the campaign, but their reputation took a major hit.
+The media continues to resurface the incident to this day.

 How to Avoid It